 Clubs like 54 didn’t do scratching or other manipulation (interference) with the record’s normal rotation — so Thorens and other belt-drive was fine.

+And "Disco" as a musical genre only started in the ’70s.
 I guess it came to an end when 54 became too involved with drugs — but I was long gone by then, my club days/nights were only ’66–67...

 You had very short dj career, lol :)

 There was The Loft in NYC opened in feb.1970 by David Mancuso

 he was an audiohile and DJ in Manhattan who played on Koetsu cartridges and Technics SP10 mkII DD turntable in Mitch Cotter base